Efficient Defence against Misbehaving TCP Receiver DoS Attacks: A Construction of Verifiable Segment Receipt Protocol

-Two constructions of a VSR protocol are given in this section, one based on an ideal cryptographic hash function and the other based on an aggregate authentication introduced in \cite{CCMT08}.
-An ideal cryptographic hash function is one which behaves like a truly random function the output of which is unpredictable even though some bits of the input are known \cite{gold98}.
+A construction of the VSR protocol for use in TCP is given, based on an aggregate authenticator introduced in \cite{CCMT08}.
+We call this protocol Verifiable Segment Receipt protocol with Aggregate Authenticator (VSR-AA).
 An aggregate authenticator assures the integrity of messages while allowing (additive) aggregation to be performed separately on messages and tags.